-- 3. DETERMINE POSITION FAR FROM THE 'H' Try to maximize the distance from the 'H' bracket ... but: - CLEAR OF BOTTOM BEARING If it is the bottom bracket keep clear of the bottom bearing recommend 2" (5 cm) of stainless showing above the bottom - LEAVE ROOM FOR DRIVE UNIT If it is the top bracket leave 7" (18 cm) of shaft for the Drive Unit to sit on. - ➢ FOR VERY LONG SHAFTS If the drive unit is particularly high means the shaft is an X+? the bracket should be within 25" (65 cm) of the top but preferably closer if possible. - 4.
-TIGHTEN ONTO SHAFT Tighten bolt (C) lightly to hold it temporarily in place. - 5.
-ESTMATE TUBE LENGTHS BASED ON WHERE YOU WISH TO POSITION FLANGES Estimate the required length of the struts.
+- 3. DETERMINE POSITION FAR FROM THE 'H' Try to maximize the distance from the H Bracket ... but: - ➤ CLEAR OF SHAFT BOTTOM BEARING If it is the lower bracket, keep clear of the Shaft Bottom Bearing- recommend 2" (5 cm) of stainless showing above the bearing. - ➤ LEAVE ROOM FOR DRIVE UNIT If it is the upper bracket, leave 7" (18 cm) of shaft for the Drive Unit to sit on. - ➤ FOR VERY LONG SHAFT ASSEMBLY If the Drive Unit will be particularly high, the bracket should clamp onto the Shaft Assembly within 25'' (65 cm) of the top but preferably closer if possible. - 4.
+TIGHTEN ONTO SHAFT Tighten bolt C lightly to hold it temporarily in place. - 5.
+ESTMATE STAY TUBE STRUT LENGTHS BASED ON WHERE YOU WISH TO POSITION FLANGES Estimate the required length of the struts, taking the Mounting Pad thickness into account. - Note that each of the 4 castings that fit onto the Stay Tubes has a threaded hole for use as an 'Opener', if needed.
+Remember a quarter turn at a time.

 Tip: First use PVC tube to play around with A Stay Tube Strut position and lengths.

 IDEA!
-If you have an upper 'A' bracket and can configure it with both struts horizontal, then it's possible to construct a little platform to rest on top.
+If you have an upper A Bracket and can configure it with both Struts horizontal, then it's possible to construct a little platform to rest on top.
 Great for cleaning fish.

-- Note that each of the 4 castings that fit onto the tubes has a threaded hole for use as an 'Opener', if needed.
-Remember - a quarter turn at a time. - 6.
-CUT TUBE LENGTH Cut stainless steel tubes to the estimated length using a fine-toothed hacksaw and assemble the complete bracket by bolting it lightly together. - 7.
-POSITION ARMS Swing the two arms up and rotate the mounting flanges to lay flush with the hull. - 8.
-DRILL HOLES Using the flanges as templates, drill the 3/8" (10mm) clearance holes through the hull.
+- 6. CUT TUBE LENGTH Cut stainless steel A Stay Tubes to the estimated length using a fine-toothed hacksaw and assemble the complete bracket by bolting it lightly together. - 7.
+POSITION ARMS Swing the two arms up and rotate the Mounting Flanges to lay flush with the hull. - 8.
+DRILL HOLES Using the A Bracket Flanges as templates, drill the 3/8" or 10mm clearance holes through the hull.